tutsplus/tutsplus-getting-started-with-sequel/ARTICLE.markdown

 * `destroy` removes the record from the database.

-These are just some of the many commands you can issue to a model.
-You can the [full reference](sequel.jeremyevans.net/rdoc/classes/Sequel/Model/InstanceMethods.html) for more details.
+These are the core methods to manipulate records as models.
+They are just some of the many commands you can issue to a model.
+You can check the [full reference](sequel.jeremyevans.net/rdoc/classes/Sequel/Model/InstanceMethods.html) for more details.